stats

 const initialState = 0;

-(static) gevDistribution(params) → {Number}
+(static) gevDistribution(params, args, data) → {Number}

 Computes the probability density function (PDF) of the Generalized Extreme Value (GEV) distribution The GEV distribution is widely used in hydrology for modeling extreme events like maximum rainfall or flood discharges.
 It combines three extreme value distributions: Gumbel (Type I), Fréchet (Type II), and Weibull (Type III) into a single parametric family.